zachwick/ze/docs/index.md

 Note that `email_template` here should match whatever you named your global varible in the first step.

 The actual filepath to your new template file is defined in your `zerc.scm` configuration file.
 You'll need to define a Guile variable that is a string of the path of your template file.
-To do this, you need to add a line like the following to youz `zerc.scm` file and ensure that the stringified path is correct.
+To do this, you need to add a line like the following to your `zerc.scm` file and ensure that the stringified path is correct.

 ```
 (define email_template '"/Users/zwick/.ze/templates/email")
 ```

 Finally, the last edit to make will be in the `main` method defined in `ze.c`.
 You'll need to write the three lines of C code that read in the Guile variable that you defined in your `zerc.scm` configuration file which contains the filepath of your new template.
-To do this, you'll first need to define a new variable of type `SCM` to hold Guile variable read from your `zerc.scm` configuration file.
+To do this, you'll first need to define a new variable of type `SCM` to hold the Guile variable read from your `zerc.scm` configuration file.

 ```c
 SCM email_template_scm;